 16. Yellowfin Tuna

-At first sight, yellowfin tuna, often known as ahi tuna, would not seem like a particularly rare fish given the enormous global growth of the sushi industry.
+At first glance, yellowfin tuna, often known as ahi tuna, does not seem like a particularly rare fish, given the enormous global growth of the sushi industry.

 However, this fish might be expensive if purchased from reliable fishermen who value quality.